KQM-git/TCL/docs/characters/hydro/sangonomiya-kokomi.md

 **Notes**

 * Does a 0~1 (1:2) check once on every instance of damage **Bake-Kurage** does as long as it stays on the field.
-  * If **Bake-Kurage** disappears before its final tick hits an enemy, the game will not check for particle production on that hit.
+  * If **Bake-Kurage** disappears before its final tick hits an enemy, the game will not check for Particle production on that hit.
 * **Bake-Kurage**'s range has a radius of ~2.5 tiles.
 * Kokomi is limited to one **Bake-Kurage** on-field at a time.
 * **Bake-Kurage** snapshots on **Kurage's Oath** cast and does not resnapshot upon **Nereid's Ascension** triggering the duration refresh effect from her Ascension 1.